-I currently lecture and academic support for the BSc Diagnostic Radiography programme, across all three years.
+I currently lecture and provide academic support for the BSc (Hons) Diagnostic Radiography programme, across all three years.

-I have persional tutor responsibilities for a number of undergraduate students, as well as three foundation degree students.
+I have personal tutor responsibilities for a number of undergraduate students, as well as three foundation degree students.

 I am module lead for three undergraduate modules; namely Science and Technology 1, Science and Technology 2, and Anatomy and Physiology 1.